istars-fmul/proj-sciii-diagnostic/README.md

 ```
 ├── README.md          <- The top-level README for developers using this project.
 │
-├── docker             <- Dockerfile and VM configs to run the project
-│
-├── logs               <- Log files go here
 │
 ├── notebooks          <- Jupyter notebooks.
 |                       step1_dataset_exploration.ipynb